albar965/albar965.github.io/littlenavmap-faq.md

 #### Error `Caught exception: NOT NULL constraint failed: tmp_waypoint.region ...` when loading the scenery library [🔗](#msfs-scenery-library-no-region) {#msfs-scenery-library-no-region}

+Note: This issue was fixed with the Little Navmap beta 2.8 versions.
+See page [Alex' Projects](https://albar965.github.io/index.html) for latest releases of stable and beta versions.

 The problem is caused by a faulty add-on which inserts waypoints without the two-letter ICAO region code into the scenery library.
 This causes the error.

 You can find the offending add-on by opening the log file of _Little Navmap_ in menu `Tools` -> `Files and Directories` -> `Open Log File`.